Learn the fundamentals of inventory management for the manufacturing industry

 Have the information you need by keeping your business’ records on production, operations, and inspections in one place.
 This allows you to analyze processes that can be improved on.
 Another reason why record-keeping is important is because it can detect recurring problems in production that manufacturers can take corrective action on to prevent future recurrence.
 Record-keeping works essentially as an evidence of your manufacturing inventory management system.

-Other benefits of using digital tools are optimization of JIT supply chains, reduction of production waste, and improvement of resource planning.
+Other benefits of using digital tools are optimization of JIT supply chains, reduction of production waste, and improvement of resource and demand planning.

 SafetyCulture is a cloud-based inspection app utilized by industry leaders in manufacturing such as Unilever, General Electric, Siemens, McCain, and Toyota that can replace tons of paper inventory forms.
 This digital tool improves visibility, operations, and manufacturing inventory management.